Elior-Tkach/LDAPSolution/README.md

 ## Features

-- Add, remove, and manage users and groups via LDAP.
 - Assign permissions (Admin/Operator) to users and groups.
 - Authenticate users using LDAP.
 - All configuration is stored in `LDAP.ini`.